 In an environment of decolonization and Sino-British disagreement, the Hong Kong people are reevaluating their status relating to the transfer of sovereignty from Britain to China.
 This is coupled with a sense of anomie resulting from the rapid shift to a postindustrial, postmodern era.
-The return to China could bring authoritarianism, yet movement toward postindustrialism and postmodernism represents liberalism.
 How do Hong Kong people cope with these two dialectically opposed sociopolitical and socioeconomic processes?
 This article explores how individuals and families cope with political uncertainty through negotiating emigration and marriage strategies.
 In selecting their strategies, they face dislocation in their host countries.

 The Role of Emigration and Migration in Swedish Industrialization

 Urban Karistrom - Stockholm School of Economics.
 International Regional Science Review.